Find Affordable College Courses

 Waco, TX

 Baylor University did quite well in this year’s ranking of the best schools for international relations and national security students.
 It came in at #10 on the list.
-Baylor is a fairly large private not-for-profit school located in the midsize city of Waco.
+Baylor is a very large private not-for-profit school located in the midsize city of Waco.

 While working on their degree, international relations majors at Baylor accumulate an average of around $20,500 in student debt.